Gridinsoft Logo

 • Johnson

-Match on any of the aforementioned stages makes malware to stop further execution.
-But when it passes clear, malware decrypts the rest of the DLL and the process injection happens, launching the payload.
+Match on any of the aforementioned stages makes malware stop further execution.
+But when it passes clear, Lumma Stealer decrypts the rest of the DLL and the process injection happens, launching the payload.

-Once the initial connection has been established, malware starts scanning the user data in the system, seeking for the files related to crypto wallets, user browser profiles and browser extensions of crypto wallets.
-As Lumma developers say in the promo post, it is possible to add the needed crypto wallet extension to the seek list in a couple of clicks.
+Once the initial connection has been established, this stealer starts scanning the user data in the system, seeking the files related to crypto wallets, user browser profiles, and browser extensions of crypto wallets.
+As developers say in the promo post, it is possible to add the needed crypto wallet extension to the seek list in a couple of clicks.
 Under one of the tariffs, hackers offer to steal persistent cookies – a vulnerable type of ones that provide access to the compromised account even after the password change.
-When data collection is over, malware encrypts the resulting package and sends it to the C2.
+When data collection is over, the Lumma Stealer encrypts the resulting package and sends it to the C2 server.

 Browsers and crypto wallets Lumma